To reset a project entirely to a new code base.

 Commit these changes and

-git push to the master branch.
+git push to the production branch.
 The environment will rebuild with no services (and thus deleting all of the previously-specified services) and with a blank application container.

 Additionally, delete any non-

 main branches in Git as they will not work correctly after this process is complete.

 If you have an existing Git repository you wish to deploy, ensure it has the appropriate Platform.sh configuration files.

 If you would like to use a one of Platform.sh’s pre-made templates,

 git clone the appropriate repository from GitHub to your local computer.

 Now reset the Git history in the repository.

 cd into the directory you just cloned, then run: